late-warrior/express-boilerplate-sql/README.md

 # Production ready expressjs app

 Modified from the boilerplate [here]().
 Major changes -

 **Added**

+- Use typescript
-* Use prettier
+- Use prettier
-* Use eslint-config-unicorn
+- Use eslint-config-unicorn

 **Removed**

-* Docker
+- Docker
-* coveralls
+- coveralls
-* travis
+- travis

 **Changed**

-* Connect to SQL Server instead of MongoDB
+- Connect to SQL Server instead of MongoDB
+- ESM instead of CJS (conversion done through the cjs-to-es6 CLI)

 #### Install dependencies: